Local Files

 -

-After uploading the specified file, fill in the dataset name, storage path, description, and confirm.
+After uploading the selected file, enter the dataset name, storage path, and description, then confirm.
 The default storage path is the system root directory.

 -